stehrn/twelve_factor/README.md

 ```
 mood_not_found_message=no mood
 ```
-Its read in [MoodService](MoodService.java) via:
+it's read in [MoodService](MoodService.java) via:
 ```java
 @Value("${mood_not_found_message}")
 private String moodNotFoundMessage;
 ```
-So right now it appears its hard coded, to change the value requires us to rebuild the app.
+So right now it appears it's hard coded, to change the value requires us to rebuild the app.
 But what if we wanted to have different configurations based on the deployment environment (e.g. development/test/production or some other variant)?

 We're in luck, Spring Boot will detect _environment variables_ (treating them as properties), we just need to `export` the value before starting the process:
  ```cmd